GlodyKimbembe/A.A.A-SQL_Project_Data_job_Analysis/README.md

 - The majority of job postings offer salaries between $111,175 and $165,000, with a significant concentration at the upper end, as seen in the histogram.
 ![Top paying job](Project_sql/asests/1_Top_paying_job.png)
 ### 2. Skills for Top-Paying Jobs in Belgium**

+This query highlights the skills for high paying opportunities in the field.
 ```sql
 WITH top_paying_jobs AS (
 SELECT